hulyak/react-around-api-full/README.md

 This repository contains the full API of "Around the U.S." project that features user authorization and user registration and handles cards and users.
 Please add to this readme:

-- Domain:`hulya.students.nomoreparties.site`
+- Domain:`hulyak.students.nomoreparties.site`
-- Api Domain:`api.hulya.students.nomoreparties.site`
+- Api Domain:`api.hulyak.students.nomoreparties.site`